 Volga-Dnepr cargo airline sees attempts of piratical seizure of the An-124 aircraft, arrested in Canada due to the decision of local authorities to close the sky for carriers from Russia.
 This was reported in the company's press service.

-Igor Aksenov, General Director of Volga-Dnepr, noted that the airline receives information about the intention to transfer the aircraft to third parties, as well as footage of an illegal inspection.
+Igor Aksenov, General Director of Volga-Dnepr, noted that the airline receives information about the intention to transfer the aircraft to third parties, as well as footage of illegal inspection.

 Now we see real attempts of piratical seizure.
 Lately, we have been receiving alarming messages and footage from Canada, which records an attempt by unauthorized persons to board the aircraft.
 Any technical work performed by unqualified aviation specialists can lead to serious damage to the aircraft.